-- 1.6 Where, for safety reasons, a system shall have duplicated supply- and/or control cables, the cable routes are to be placed as far apart as possible. - 1.7 Supply cables for emergency consumers shall not be run through fire zones containing the main source of electrical power and associated facilities.
-Exceptions are made for cables for supply of emergency consumers located within such areas. - 1.8 The electrical cables to the emergency fire pump shall not pass through the machinery spaces containing the main fire pumps and their sources of power and prime movers.
+1.6 Where, for safety reasons, a system shall have duplicated supply- and/or control cables, the cable routes are to be placed as far apart as possible.

+1.7 Supply cables for emergency consumers shall not be run through fire zones containing the main source of electrical power and associated facilities.
+Exceptions are made for cables for supply of emergency consumers located within such areas.

+1.8 For electrical cables to the emergency fire pumps refer to item 15.1.2.